nlpaueb/imageclef2025/README.md

   To address lower performance on **ultrasonography** images, we experimented with **targeted fine-tuning** and **label masking** strategies that specialized model behavior for this modality (see our paper for full details).

 - **Ensemble Models**
-  Our final submission included **ensembles** combining outputs from all models above using **union-based** and **confidence-weighted aggregation** strategies.
+  Our final submission included **ensembles** combining outputs from all models above using **union-based** and **intersection-based aggregation** strategies.
 This boosted robustness and helped capture complementary signals across systems.

 ---